-The purpose of this site is to present a possible definition of consciousness.
+The purpose of this site is to present a possible definition of consciousness, and also propose a next step in consciousness research.
 The definition will try to encompass the different aspects of consciousness as we experience it, and provide a concrete framework for thinking about consciousness.
 It is based on a hypothesis for how we experience the world and our thoughts (the two parts of consciousness).
 The key idea is that "thoughts" can be considered or defined as "predicting what I would say to myself."

 I hope to start a discussion about the merits and flaws of this definition, and how it can help us think about consciousness.
 I also plan to add more content to the site, explaining particular parts of the definition in more detail, answering questions, and possible ways the definition can be useful.

 5/27/15 - Added the latest paper about next step in consciousness research.
 I consider three famous thought experiments in philosophy - the Chinese Room Argument, the Turing Test and the Philosophical Zombie to see what they can tell us about how we should approach concrete research in to human consciousness.
 I conclude that research like the Open Worm Project is the best starting point.